Junior-Ca/E-Shop/README.md

 - **Product Listings** – Browse a variety of products with detailed descriptions and images.
 - **Shopping Cart** – Add products to your cart and manage quantities.
 - **Order Management** – Users can place and track orders.
+- **Payments with Stripe** – Secure payment processing with Stripe Checkout.

 # Technologies Used